LtSnakePlissken/Q/docs/how-to-setup-validator.md

 As was mentioned previously, you need to put stake to validators contract in order to become a validator.
 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).

+## Add your Validator to https://stats.q.org

+If you want your validator to participate in the overall statistics, you can add an additional flag to the node entrypoint, it should look like this:

+    node:
+    image: $QCLIENT_IMAGE
+    entrypoint: ["geth", "--ethstats=<Your_Validator_Name>:<Mainnet_access_key>@stats.q.org", "--datadir=/data", ...]

+In order to find out the Mainnet_access_key we ask you to write to us on Discord https://discord.gg/9vBCJFksNg.
+Also feel free to name your validator, you can use special characters, emoji as well as spaces.

 ## Launch Validator Node

 Now launch your validator node using docker-compose file in validator directory: